wp-plugins/prosperent-powered-product-search/README.txt

 Adds a product search box to your blog, which viewers can use to search and make purchases and you will earn a commission.

+Now you can place the shortcode [prosper_store][/prosper_store] anywhere, on any other page and it will give you another instance of the store.

 == Description ==

 *Prosperent Product Search*